AndyQ/NFCPassportReader/readme.md

 It requires a set of CSCA certificates in PEM format from a master list (either from a country that publishes their master list, or the ICAO PKD repository).
 See the scripts folder for details on how to get and create this file.

-**The masterList.pem file included in the Sample app is purely there to ensure no compiler warnings and contains only a single PEM file that was self-gengerated and won't be able to veryify anything!**
+**The masterList.pem file included in the Sample app is purely there to ensure no compiler warnings and contains only a single PEM file that was self-generated and won't be able to veryify anything!**

 ## To do